 “Don’t gloss over a routine or piece of code involved in the bug because you “know” it works.
 Prove it.
 Prove it in this context, with this data, with these boundary conditions.”

 Code Complete (2nd edition), Steve McConnell

 It is accepted as one of the most useful guides in terms of how to approach software development.
 A software developer’s life manual even.
-“Code Complete” synthesizes trend-leading practices and offers updated code examples which deploy the art behind the act of coding and the science of the code itself.
+“Code Complete” synthesizes trend-leading practices, offers updated code examples instead of legacy code, and deploys the art behind the act of coding and the science of the code itself.
 Reading and enjoying McConnell’s book does not require any particular level of expertise or background that both a developer and a hobbyist can understand.
-The author provides definitions to: detailed design, construction planning, coding and debugging, unit testing, integration and integration testing.
+The author provides definitions for: detailed design, construction planning, data structures, coding and debugging, unit testing, integration, and integration testing.

 “The road to programming hell is paved with global variables.”

-, Robert C. Martin Information included in this writing is highly appreciated by code-creators, team leaders, project managers and others who are part of the field.
-The text is filled with convincing and easy to comprehend explanations so that programmers can learn to tell the difference between good and bad code, develop better working codes, format codes for optimized readability and so on.
+Information included in this writing is highly appreciated by code-creators, technical managers, team leaders, project managers, and others who are part of the field.
+The text is filled with convincing and easy to comprehend explanations so that programmers can learn to tell the difference between good and bad code, develop better working codes, format codes for optimized readability, and so on.
 What it also has are excellent insights on managing complex projects through collaborative development.
 Helping developers write is also one of the key principles of the book.

 “Truth can only be found in one place: the code.”